 Click on buttons to learn more

-Piedmont Pines’ undergrounding project is broken into three phases.
+Piedmont Pines’ undergrounding project is broken into three phases (see map below).
 Combined, our project is PG&E’s largest-ever undergrounding endeavor.
 Our project falls under California Public Utilities Rule 20A, which is a huge benefit to residents because utilities pay 100% of their construction out of rate payer’s fees allocated to each jurisdiction (City, Counties etc.) for utility undergrounding.

 - Undergrounding will avoid or eliminate an unusual heavy concentration of overhead electric facilities (Chelton corridor qualified here);

 - The street or road or right-of-way is extensively used by the general public and carries a heavy volume of pedestrian or vehicular traffic ;